britslambs/DH110/Assignment 3/README.md

 Users can easily post life updates, link videos, and share interests.

 # Step 3: Pick a Qualitative Research Method ✔️
-I plan to collect information with my participant over a recorded Zoom interview.
+I planned to collect information with my participant over a recorded Zoom interview.
 I chose two methods for collecting data: participatory observation and interview.
 Within the interview I asked questions within the following sections:

 **1.Introduction/Background Information**
 I provided the participant with an introduction about what this user research was about.
 I then began to ask questions regarding how they connect social media with their relationships in the lives such as family members and close friends.